arrowhead-f/x509-profile/proposal.md

 | Serial Number                | `SN`         | `2.5.4.5`
 | State or Province Name       | `ST`         | `2.5.4.8`

+Every certificate _must_ contain exactly one `subject` _Distinguished Name Qualifier_ (`DN`) that identifies the profile it adheres to.
+The actual identifiers are stated in Sections 2.2 to 2.10.

-All end entity certificates _must_ contain a `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters, which is to say that they match the regular expression `^(?![0-9]+$)(?!.*-$)(?!-)[a-zA-Z0-9-]{1,62}$`.
+In addition, all end entity and Local Cloud certificates _must_ contain exactly one `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters.
+Note that DNS labels _must not_ contain dots, or any other character than the alphanumeric and dash.
-While up to 62 characters are allowed, however, we recommend that names be kept under 20 characters when possible to avoid exceeding the 255 character limit of DNS when including them in domain names.
+While names _may_ use 62 characters, we _recommend_ that names be kept at 20 characters or less.
-The reason for the DNS adherence is to guarantee compatibility with DNS-SD and other naming schemas related to Arrowhead (https://ieeexplore.ieee.org/document/8972250).
+The `CN` field value _must_, furthermore, be unique among all certificates issued by the same CA that have the same profile.

 #### 2.1.7 `subjectPublicKeyInfo`